-- 1.4.1.1 Net Size in Novice & Younger To degrease the size f box lacrosse net with a drop down board or banner by 1 foot in height at the novice and younger age divisions.
+- 1.4.1.1 Net Size in U11 & Younger To degrease the size f box lacrosse net with a drop down board or banner by 1 foot in height at the U11 and younger age divisions.
 Nets will be 3 feet x 4 feet wide.
-The board/banner may be in any colour with the exception white. - 1.4.1.2 Contact Rule in Novice No stick to body contact allowed between players without the ball.
+The board/banner may be in any colour with the exception white. - 1.4.1.2 Contact Rule in U11 No stick to body contact allowed between players without the ball.
 Once the offensive player gains possession and control of the ball, then the defender can use his stick to steer the offensive player.
-No cross checking. - 1.4.1.3 Tyke Rules The SLA rules for Tyke are significantly different than the CLA rulebook.
-These are available fro the SLA office.
+No cross checking.

+1.4.1.3 U9 Rules - The SLA rules for U9 are significantly different than the CLA rulebook.
+These are available from the SLA office.

-1.5.0 Equipment
+1.5 Equipment

-1.5.1 All players competing in lacrosse must wear the appropriate equipment as per the Canadian Lacrosse Association approved rule book and CLA Safety & Equipment Guidelines.

-1.5.2.1 Mouth Guard/Piece

-- a.
-All players competing in field or box lacrosse must wear an intra-oral mouthpiece that covers all upper-jaw teeth.
-The mouthpiece must be worn in the manner that it was designed for. - b.
-If for medical reasons a mouthpiece cannot be worn then a medical certificate and waiver must be signed by the player and attending physician and be filed at the SLA office.
+- 1.5.1 All players competing in lacrosse must wear the appropriate equipment as per the Canadian Lacrosse Association approved rule book and CLA Safety & Equipment Guidelines. - 1.5.2.
+Mouth Guard/Piece - 1.5.2.1 All players competing in field or box lacrosse must wear an intra-oral mouthpiece that covers all upper-jaw teeth.
+The mouthpiece must be worn in the manner that it was designed for. - 1.5.2.2 If for medical reasons a mouthpiece cannot be worn then a medical certificate and waiver must be signed by the player and attending physician and be filed at the SLA office.

-1.6.0 Club/Association/League Governance
+1.6 Club/Association/League Governance